 about both the good and the bad of close communication in the college years and beyond in their groundbreaking, compelling book.
 An essential assessment of the state of parent-child relationships in an age of instant communication, The iConnected Parent goes beyond sounding the alarm about the ways many young adults are failing to develop independence to describe the healthy, mutually fulfilling relationships that can emerge when families grow closer in our wired world.
 (Description taken from Amazon.com)

+Communicating With Your College Student: Is The Climate Right?
 This article offers some tips and suggestions for effectively communicating with your student, particularly through challenges they may face.
 These strategies can assist you in making sure you’re getting your message across while maintaining a positive and supportive relationship.

 Here are links to several of the presentations from our freshman orientation program, Premiere DePaul.
 If you are looking for specific information, please request it through the email@example.com account, so we can locate it and ensure you receive the correct information.
 This is not a complete list of the presentations shared at orientation, and is not intended to substitute for attending the program with your student, but is an effort to supplement your notes or questions.